Axlefublr/helix/README.md

 In prompts (command mode, pickers, etc), <kbd>alt+,</kbd> moves you to the start of the line and <kbd>alt+.</kbd> to the end, like <kbd>ctrl+a</kbd> and <kbd>ctrl+e</kbd> also do.

-`shell_replace_with_output` mappable action, that acts like `shell_pipe`, but doesn't pipe the selections into the command.
-So, just execute a command and replace selections with the output.

 `:random` command with aliases `:rnd`, `:rng` that randomizes your selections.

 `whichkey` option in the `[editor]` section can be set to `true` (default) or `false`. \